OwenMastropietro/Topological-Sorting/README.md

 ## Topological Sorting Algorithms
 ![Topological Sort](images/topological-sorting_ofCourse.png)

 **Topological sorting** a set of vertices in a DAG yields a linear ordering of its vertices such that, for every directed edge UV, U precedes V in the ordering.
+This makes it useful in applications such as:
+1. Finding a cycle in a graph.
+2. Operating System deadlock detection
+3. Dependency Resolution
+4. Critical Path Analysis
+5. Data Serialization

 **Using a Recursive Depth-First Search on a DAG.**
 ```c++